intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Overapplication of the robustness principle therefore encourages a chain reaction that can create interoperability problems over time.
-In particular, tolerating unexpected behavior is particularly deleterious for early implementations of new protocols as quirks in early implementations can affect all subsequent deployments.
+In particular, tolerating unexpected behavior is particularly deleterious for early implementations of new protocols, as quirks in early implementations can affect all subsequent deployments.